nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 11 - The Mining.md

 - **Key Event:** Angelica oversees the construction of a ten-foot-tall Blast Furnace in the center of the camp.
 - **Key Event:** Angelica teaches the hunters to distinguish between "fool's gold" (pyrite) and hematite (iron ore).
-  - _Key Dialog:_ **Angelica Vance:** "This is a lie.
+  - _Key Dialog:_ **Angelica Ward:** "This is a lie.
 It's trash.
 It's fool's gold. ...
 This is iron sleeping in stone.
 It is the blood of the earth.
 We want the red rock."

 ---

 ### Scene 2: The Iron

 - **Key Event:** The first successfull pour of molten iron occurs, terrifying and awing the tribe.
-  - _Character Defining Moment:_ **Angelica Vance** — She leans into the heat to inspect the flow, appearing like a "demon of the forge" in her dedication to the future.
+  - _Character Defining Moment:_ **Angelica Ward** — She leans into the heat to inspect the flow, appearing like a "demon of the forge" in her dedication to the future.
-  - _Key Dialog:_ **Angelica Vance:** "It works.
+  - _Key Dialog:_ **Angelica Ward:** "It works.
 We have metal.
 We have the future."

 ---